Migrants at US-Mexico border await ruling on asylum limits

 “I want them to decide” on the public health rule known as Title 42, said Morey, who arrived six weeks ago in the Mexican city of Juarez, across the border from El Paso.
 He now rarely eats after exhausting his savings.

-As crowds gathered on the banks of Rio Grande, 1st Sgt.
+As crowds gathered on the riverbanks, 1st Sgt.
 Suzanne Ringle said one woman went into labor and was assisted by Border Patrol agents.
-She added many children were among the crowd.
+She added that many children were among the crowd.

-In Tijuana, which has an estimated 5,000 migrants staying in more than 30 shelters and many more renting rooms and apartments, the border was quiet Tuesday night as word spread among would-be asylum-seekers that nothing had changed.
+In Tijuana, an estimated 5,000 migrants were staying in more than 30 shelters and many more renting rooms and apartments.
 Layered, razor-topped walls rising 30 feet (9 meters) along the border with San Diego make the area daunting for illegal crossings.

 Under the restrictions, officials have expelled asylum-seekers inside the United States 2.5 million times, and turned away most people who requested asylum at the border, on grounds of preventing the spread of COVID-19.